-Once the tops of the potato plants start to die off.
-Which is usually about 3 or 4 months after planting, just pull the top of the potato plant up and then dig the dirt up around the plant.
+Once the tops of the potato plants start to die it is time to harvest the potatoes, Which is usually about 3 or 4 months after planting.
+To harvest the potatoes, pull the top of the potato plant up and then dig the dirt up around the plant.

 One way to quickly harvest the potatoes is to run a plow down the middle of the row.
 This will roll the dirt up and bring the potatoes to the surface.

 After the potatoes have been Harvested, store them in a cool dry place.
 Some people will put down a bed of straw, layer of potatoes, layer of straw, layer of potatoes.
 When they need the potatoes, dig through the straw and dig some out.

 How to Harvest Potatoes

 - Pull the plant up.

 - Dig in the soil around where the plant was pulled up.

 - Avoid using sharp tools as they may cut the potato.